BlackPaladin2022/Dumped-Scripts/README.md

 9. What about the scripts marked with "MIX"?

-Some text areas in the came could be dumped through the game's text pointer tables and some were dumped RAW.
+Some text areas in the game could be dumped through the game's text pointer tables and some were dumped RAW.
 That's why it's marked as "MIX".